-Well, I get no commission on this whatsoever, but what I use is EEG headband device.
+Well, I get no commission on this whatsoever, but what I use is this EEG headband device.
 It’s just basically a portable EEG, and it measures your brainwaves.
 It’s specifically measuring your theta waves on this app that they’ve got.
 It shows you when you are in theta.
 Sometimes, I fall asleep in the middle of meditation, if I just didn’t get enough sleep, like three or four hours and then get up early and meditate before I have coffee.
 And what you’ll see is, I’m in deep theta for like 10 minutes, and then I go up into the active, more neutral area as I’m falling asleep.

 Because when I sleep, my mind is actually quite active.
 I have dialogues and all kinds of plot lines I guess when I’m sleeping, versus in theta.
-The one reason why being meditating gives me so much more power and energy, and emotional regulation than just sleeping.
+The one reason why meditating gives me so much more power and energy, and emotional regulation than just sleeping.
 So, for me, a 20-minute strong meditation where I’m in deep theta state is as restorative physically, physiologically in terms of energy, as an hour and a half or a two-hour nap.
-Anyway, that’s just to throw it out there.
+Anyway, let’s just throw it out there.
 You’re probably not doing it right, Raoul, but I don’t know.
 I’m not there when you’re doing it, but I think you’re not doing it right.

 Raoul, there you go.
 Just to sum it up, the question is: How do I get my girlfriend to admit her mistakes?
 And you don’t because if you force the apology, it’s useless.
 What you need to understand is at the deeper level, it’s driven by deep insecurity; these jealousy issues, this drama, it’s driven by deep insecurity which is based on fear.
 So, if you understand that it’s based on fear, the fear of loss, the fear that you are not good enough to be loved, then you are on your way to get into the solution and fixing the problem.

 So, there you go.
 That’s a recap.
 Thank you so much for your patience over the last month.
 I’ve only put out a couple videos over the past month because we’ve been launching 10 Weeks to Freedom and Rock Solid Relationships, Masculine Mastery.
 All of those courses are conducted live, especially 10 Weeks to Freedom is live every day.
 Every time I do it, I think, “Oh, it’s no big deal” but it is.
-It’s a lot of work.
+It’s a whole lot of work.
 So, it’s been taking up a lot of my recording time.
 And then on top of that, we have all the other administrative work.
 I’ve been hiring a bunch of new team members and so on, and a lot of work.

 And live events, a lot of live events we’ve been doing.
 So, anyway, thank you so much for following.
 We’ll be putting out more and more videos back to it with Man Up, and thank you so much for following.
 Join the private Facebook group.
 I’ll see you inside there, as I mentioned.
 David Tian, signing out.
 I’ll get some water.
 David Tian, signing out.
 Man Up!